History of Argentina: Milei administration (2023-present)

 Javier Milei served as President of Argentina since 2023.

 On 10 December 2023, Buenos Aires Deputy Javier Milei was sworn in as the new president of Argentina.
 At the time of Milei's inauguration, Argentina's economy was suffering 143 percent annual inflation, the currency had plunged and four out of 10 Argentines were in poverty.

 Argentina had been set to join the BRICS bloc of developing economies on 1 January 2024.
 However, Argentina announced that it would not join the BRICS bloc, emphasizing Milei's preference for closer ties with the West.

 In January 2024, Argentina's poverty rate reached 57.4% and then dropped to 49.9%, the highest poverty rates in the country since 2004.

 In October 2025, President Javier Milei's party, La Libertad Avanza, won a landslide victory in midterm elections, making it easier for Milei to push ahead with his programme of radical spending cuts and free-market reforms.

+Current situation (2023 to present)

+Javier Milei won Argentina's primaries with proposals described by BBC News Mundo as radical.
+His platform included eliminating the Central Bank and introducing currency competition that he expected to lead to dollarization, as well as reducing or eliminating some taxes and export duties.
+He also proposed labor reform without infringing existing rights and a “Plan motosierra” to cut state spending by ending public works and removing subsidies for transport, energy, and public services.